Galux27/RTS2/README.md

-An in progress RTS game by Richard Scott, most recent work will be on the RTSMap branch as of 18/04/25.
-Can be run using the "SampleScene" scene.
+An in progress RTS game by Richard Scott, check out the main branch and open the RTSWorld scene to run, takes a while (90s locally) to start up due to world generation.